 The biological stock structure of ocean jacket is unknown.
 In the GABTS, it is assessed as a separate stock from the stock in the Commonwealth Trawl and Scalefish Hook sectors.

 Formal stock assessments are not conducted for ocean jacket in the GABTS.
-Standardised catch rates have been variable; the most recent catch rates were similar to those at the start of the series (1986) (Sporcic & Haddon 2015; Figure 11.9).
+However, standardised catch rates are analysed for the stock (Sporcic & Haddon 2019).
+Standardised catch rates have been variable through time, with the most recent catch rates similar to those at the start of the series (1986), and have been relatively stable over the past 5 years (Figure 11.9).